 Pain: 8/10 — inner elbow and wrist.
 The forearm bones are brutal.

 Right arm is Fibonacci.
-Where the left arm spirals according to phi, the right arm builds according to the Fibonacci sequence — 1, 1, 2, 3, 5, 8, 13, 21.
-The tile sizes at each row follow the sequence.
-Marcus and I debated whether anyone would ever notice the difference between the two arms.
-Probably not consciously.
-But subconsciously, the left arm reads as smooth and organic (golden spiral), while the right reads as stepped and rhythmic (discrete sequence).
-It's the difference between a ramp and a staircase.
-Both get you to the same floor.
-Different experience ascending.
+Where the left spirals smoothly to phi, the right steps up the sequence — 1, 1, 2, 3, 5, 8, 13, 21 — with tile sizes following the numbers.
+Marcus and I had a proper debate about whether anyone would ever notice the difference.
+Consciously?
+Probably not.
+But the left reads smooth and organic and the right reads stepped and rhythmic — the difference between a ramp and a staircase.
+Both get you to the same floor, different feeling on the way up.
+This is the kind of thing I think about instead of sleeping.

-Pain: 8/10 — same areas as left.
-No easier the second time.
+Pain: 8/10 — same spots as the left.
+No kinder the second time.

-Healing: Identical to left arm.
-Symmetry even in healing.
+Healing: Identical to the left arm.
+Symmetry even in the healing, which delighted me far too much.

-The torso is where everything connects.
-Legs to arms, spine to sternum.
-The geometry here is Islamic-inspired — eight-pointed stars and twelve-pointed stars forming an interlocking lattice.
-Each star sits at a node where multiple systems intersect.
-It's like a transport hub — all the routes meet here.
-The chest panels are the showpiece: two large mandalas with 12-fold rotational symmetry, one on each side, perfectly mirrored across the sternum axis.
+The torso is the interchange — legs to arms, spine to sternum, all routes meeting.
+The geometry here is Islamic-inspired: eight- and twelve-pointed stars in an interlocking lattice, each star sitting on a node where systems cross.
+The chest panels are the showpiece — two big mandalas with 12-fold symmetry, one each side, mirrored across the sternum.
 Eight sessions.
-The ribs were as terrible as everyone said.
-But the chest mandalas — watching Marcus build them point by point, radial by radial — was like watching a building rise.
-You see the structure emerge from nothing.
-First the centre point.
-Then the primary radials.
-Then the secondary geometry filling between them.
-Completion.
+The ribs were as bad as everyone promised.
+But watching Marcus build a mandala point by point — centre, primary radials, then the secondary geometry filling in — was honestly like watching a building go up.
+You see the structure appear out of nothing.

-Mood: Complete.
-Like finishing a construction project that passed every inspection.
+Mood: Like signing off a project that cleared every check.

 Looking back